Price comparison from over 24,000 stores worldwide

 The Tablo Dual Lite DVR and Tablo Dual, from Ottawa-based Nuvyyo, are the company’s entry-level options, respectively priced at $150 and $170.
 Although Tablo’s video and audio quality remains inferior to some roll-your-own solutions, its low price and ease of use makes it the best over-the-air DVR for most people.

 Here’s how you set up a Tablo DVR: Plug in a hard drive and antenna, connect it to a power outlet, optionally hook it up to your router with an ethernet cable, and then follow the guided setup through Tablo’s mobile apps or website.
 After a few minutes of scanning for channels and downloading guide data, you’re ready to watch and record over-the-air channels.
 As its name suggests, the Dual Lite has two tuners, so you can watch or record up to two channels at once.

 The setup is refreshingly simple compared to other whole-home DVR solutions such as Plex and Emby.
 You don’t have to rig up a separate media server device, choose between various tuner brands, or follow multiple installation procedures from different companies.
 That means there are fewer potential points of failure along the way.

 Tablo doesn’t require a subscription for DVR service, but it becomes a lot more useful with one.
-The service fee ($5 per month, $50 per year, or $150 for life) covers 14 days of TV guide data with cover art, series-based recordings, various ways to filter the guide, and out-of-home streaming.
+The service fee ($5 per month or $50 per year) covers 14 days of TV guide data with cover art, series-based recordings, various ways to filter the guide, and out-of-home streaming.
 The free service only supports manual time-based recordings and offers one day of guide data.